Pebble Vs. Plaster Pool Resurfacing: Which one is superior?

 Years ago, plaster was the gold standard for new pool surface finishes.
 It was high quality, durable, and cost-effective.
 Plaster pools would easily last 20 years and still look and feel good to the touch.

-Due to changes in environmental regulations, especially in California, plaster is no longer considered the high quality material it used to be.
-Many pool contractors will not guarantee plaster for any length of time and will only recommend it if the owner wants a quick fix, or simply can’t afford another option.
+Due to changes in environmental regulations, especially in California, plaster is no longer considered the same material it used to be.
+Some pool contractors may not recommend plaster for long-term resurfacing unless the owner wants a quick fix or needs a lower-cost option.

-As mentioned above, white plaster is the cheaper option, but as soon as you begin adding any color whatsoever to the mixture, the price gets close to what it would cost to use a higher quality material, like pebble.
+As mentioned above, white plaster is the cheaper option, but as soon as you begin adding any color whatsoever to the mixture, the price gets close to what it would cost to use another material, like pebble.

 For this reason, plaster is not as easily customized as a pebble pool finish, due to the spike in costs when color is added to the mix.